Philosophy (PHIL)

 PHIL 3620 Medieval Philosophy (3 credits)

 Examines select issues and philosophers of the medieval period.
-Philosophers covered may include Augustine, Boethius, Averroes, Avicenna, Maimonides, Anselm, Aquinas, Bonaventure, Scotus, and Ockham.
-Topics may include free will, universals, the nature of the soul, proofs for the existence of God, the relation of faith and reason.
+Philosophers covered may include: Augustine, Boethius, Averroes, Avicenna, Maimonides, Anselm, Aquinas, Bonaventure, Scotus and Ockham.
+Topics discussed may include: free will, universals, the nature of the soul, proofs of the existence of God, and the relation between faith and reason.

 Level of Study: Undergraduate